Trusted WordPress tutorials, when you need them most.

 [SOLVED] How to Fix WordPress Not Sending Email Issue

 Your WordPress site is failing to send emails.
-Contact form submissions are disappearing, and important notifications never arrive.
+Contact form submissions vanish.
+Password reset emails never arrive, and important notifications disappear into the void.

 Why You’re Not Getting Emails From Your WordPress Site

-The most common reason for emails going missing is that your WordPress hosting server is not properly configured to use the PHP mail() function.
+The most common reason for missing emails is that your WordPress hosting server isn’t properly configured to use the PHP mail() function.
+This is WordPress’s built-in method for sending emails, and it doesn’t include any verification that you are who you say you are.

-Emails sent by WordPress websites often fail this test.
+Emails sent by WordPress websites often fail this check.

-This means that when an email is sent out from your WordPress site (from a contact form plugin, admin notification, etc), it may not even make it into the recipient’s spam folder, let alone the inbox.
+This means when an email goes out from your WordPress site (from a contact form plugin, admin notification, or password reset), it may not even make it to the recipient’s spam folder.
+It just disappears.

 This is why we recommend not using WordPress to send your email newsletter.

-This is also the reason why we recommend everyone to use SMTP for sending emails in WordPress.
+It’s also why we recommend everyone use SMTP for sending emails in WordPress.

 What Is SMTP?

-SMTP (Simple Mail Transfer Protocol) is the industry standard for sending emails.
+SMTP stands for Simple Mail Transfer Protocol.
+It’s the industry standard for sending emails across the internet.

-WordPress has a WP Mail SMTP plugin that configures your WordPress site to send emails using SMTP instead of the PHP mail() function.
+The WP Mail SMTP plugin configures your WordPress site to send emails using SMTP instead of the PHP mail() function.

-You can use it to connect with any popular SMTP services like SendLayer, Brevo (formerly Sendinblue), Gmail (Google Workspace), Amazon SES, and more.
+You can use it to connect with any popular SMTP service like SendLayer, Brevo (formerly Sendinblue), Gmail (Google Workspace), Amazon SES, and more.

 Step 1: Install the WP Mail SMTP Plugin

-Whatever SMTP service you choose, you’ll need to have the WP Mail SMTP plugin installed on your site.
-This lets you switch WordPress from using the built-in PHP mail() function to using your SMTP service.
+Whatever SMTP service you choose, you’ll need the WP Mail SMTP plugin installed on your site.
+This switches WordPress from using the built-in PHP mail() function to your SMTP service.

 Next, click on ‘WP Mail SMTP’ in your WordPress dashboard to configure the plugin settings.